-My aim with this blog is to explore the space of metaphor and analogy, with an emphasis on scientific and mathematical language.
+My aim with this blog is to explore the space of metaphor and analogy.

 The first post serves as an introduction, and explains what I mean by Axis, Praxis.

 I’m a neuroscientist at Boston University.
 I study the expression and modulation of emotion in neural circuits that center on the amygdala.
 My work aims to bridge the gap between artificial neural networks and real neuroanatomy.
 My PhD thesis was on interval timing — I developed a computational model of reinforcement learning-driven flexible timing in the basal ganglia circuit.

 I blog about neuroscience at neurologism.com.